Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Deviled eggs are not only for Easter dinner.
-Our Blackberry Fig Deviled Eggs are a great option for appetizers, brunch, or dare we even say…dessert?
-Slightly sweet from the fig and blackberry jam and bursting with rich flavor from the mustard and bacon, these deviled eggs are unlike anything you’ve ever tasted before!deviled eggs with bacon and blackberries on a platter with fresh figs and parsley This is a sponsored recipe developed for the Ohio Poultry Association.
+Our Blackberry Fig Deviled Eggs are a great option for appetizers, brunch, or, dare we even say…dessert.
+Slightly sweet from the fig and blackberry jam and bursting with rich flavor from the mustard and bacon, these deviled eggs are unlike anything you’ve ever tasted before!
+What do you think about dessert deviled eggs?
+This is a sponsored recipe developed for the Ohio Poultry Association.

 Blackberry Fig Deviled Eggs Recipe

 Open your mind to the possibility of a sweet deviled egg!
-These eggs have all of the savory flavors that you associate with traditional hard-boiled egg recipes with the added layers of sweet fig jam and fresh, juicy blackberries.
+These eggs have all of the savory flavors you associate with traditional hard-boiled egg recipes with the added layers of sweet fig jam and fresh, juicy blackberries.

 deviled eggs with bacon and berries shown on a wooden platter and sprinkled with sea salt